jwillinghalpern/fm_rainbow_log/README.md

 ## Installation

-If installing locally, I prefer using cargo (described below), becuase it streamlines updates and avoids macos permission issues.
+If installing locally, I prefer using cargo (described below), because it streamlines updates and avoids macos permission issues.
 But pre-compiled binaries are also available.

 ### Via pre-compiled binaries